Best daily deals

 Pictured are the Sony WH-XB900N lying flat on a desk with the touchpads clearly visible.

-The minimal design is very reminiscent of the WH-1000XM3 headphones, with a touch-sensitive ear pad for controlling music playback.
+The minimal design is reminiscent of the WH-1000XM3 headphones, with a touch-sensitive ear pad for controlling music playback.

 Pictured is Adam crushign the padding on the WH-XB900N headphones.